Kosiarznerek/angular-database-manager/README.md

-# Project in progress...
-Please stand by
+# Project description in progress... please stand by
 Frontend application of Database Manager project